Skip to main content

 Workaround Maintenance

-Unofficial processes developed to compensate for system limitations require mental overhead to maintain.
-Linda's four hours of manual overrides weren't just time; they were cognitive load carried throughout the day, anticipating exceptions and remembering modifications.
+Unofficial processes built to compensate for system limitations require constant mental overhead.
+Linda's four hours of daily overrides were more than lost time.
+They were cognitive load carried throughout the day: anticipating exceptions, remembering modifications, tracking deviations the system could not see.

 Hidden Dependencies

-When work relies on undocumented knowledge—who to call, what to check, which reports to ignore—that knowledge becomes a tax paid on every transaction.
-The Vance organization was rich in hidden dependencies that the automation disrupted without replacing.
+When work relies on undocumented knowledge, who to call, what to check, which reports to ignore, that knowledge becomes a tax paid on every transaction.
+Vance was rich in hidden dependencies.
+The automation disrupted them without replacing them.

-These five sources of cognitive tax—decision fatigue, context switching, uncertainty load, workaround maintenance, and hidden dependencies—describe what practitioners experience.
+These five components describe what practitioners experience.
 They are symptoms.
-Module 2 introduces the observable patterns that generate these symptoms: copy-paste loops, verification rituals, tribal knowledge dependencies, and other structural causes.
-The relationship is causal: waste patterns in processes produce cognitive tax in people.
-Learning to feel the tax (this module) prepares you to see its sources (the next).
+Module 2 introduces the observable patterns that generate them: copy-paste loops, verification rituals, tribal knowledge dependencies, and other structural causes.
+The relationship is direct.
+Waste patterns in processes produce cognitive tax in people.
+Learning to feel the tax here prepares you to see its sources in the next module.

-Cognitive tax doesn't appear in efficiency metrics.
-It appears in turnover, errors, burnout, and the slow degradation of organizational capability.
-It's the reason teams can be "more efficient" by every measurable standard while feeling more exhausted and producing worse outcomes.
+Cognitive tax surfaces as turnover, errors, burnout, the slow degradation of organizational capability.
+Teams can be "more efficient" by every dashboard metric while growing more exhausted and producing worse outcomes.

 The Five Principles in Practice

-The five principles of Orchestrated Intelligence provide the foundation for avoiding the failures that plagued Vance:
+The five principles of Orchestrated Intelligence address the failures that destroyed value at Vance:

-3. People Lead, Machines Follow — Augment expertise, don't override it
+3. People Lead, Machines Follow: Augment expertise rather than overriding it

-4. Evidence Earns Trust — Measure what matters, not what's easy
+4. Evidence Earns Trust: Measure what matters, not what is easy

-5. Sustainability Is the Only Success That Counts — Go-live is the beginning, not the end
+5. Sustainability Is the Only Success That Counts: Go-live is the beginning

 Principle 1: Capability Without Clarity Is Dangerous

-Vance had immense capability—a sophisticated AI system with impressive features.
-They lacked clarity about what problem they were solving, what success would look like, and what constraints mattered.
-The capability accelerated them toward failure.
+Vance had a sophisticated AI system with impressive features.
+They lacked clarity about the problem they were solving, the definition of success, and the constraints that mattered.
+Capability without direction accelerated them toward failure.

 Principle 2: The Foundation Precedes the Building

-The implementation skipped foundation work.
 No one mapped how work actually happened.
-No one identified the hidden dependencies, the local knowledge, the informal processes that made the business function.
-They built on assumptions instead of understanding.
+No one identified the hidden dependencies, the local knowledge, the informal processes that kept the business running.
+They built on assumptions.

 Principle 3: People Lead, Machines Follow

-The Vance implementation inverted this principle.
-Systems made decisions; people executed.
+Vance inverted this.
+Systems made decisions.
+People executed.
 Linda's expertise was overridden rather than augmented.
-The technology led; the humans followed—and resisted, and worked around, and eventually burned out.
+The humans followed, resisted, built workarounds, and burned out.

 Principle 4: Evidence Earns Trust

-The ROI projections were based on vendor benchmarks, not organizational evidence.
-No baselines were established for what actually mattered—customer satisfaction, employee cognitive load, relationship quality.
-The "evidence" was aspirational rather than empirical.
+ROI projections came from vendor benchmarks.
+No baselines existed for customer satisfaction, employee cognitive load, or relationship quality.
+The "evidence" was aspirational.

 Principle 5: Sustainability Is the Only Success That Counts

 The implementation was declared successful at go-live.
-Six months later, the organization was worse off than before.
-There was no sustainability plan, no feedback loops, no mechanism to detect the slow deterioration of customer relationships and employee capability.
+Six months later, the organization was worse off.
+No feedback loops.
+No mechanism to detect the slow deterioration that Frank Delaney eventually drove three hours to describe.

 The Three Lenses: A Framework for Seeing Clearly